Laragear/CacheQuery/README.md

 When you use `cache()`, it will wrap the connection into a proxy object.
 It proxies all method calls to it except `select()` and `selectOne()`.

 Once a `SELECT` statement is executed through the aforementioned methods, it will check if the results are in the cache before executing the query.
-On cache hit, it will return the cached results, otherwise it will continue execution, save the results using the cache configuration, and return them.
+On cache hit, it will return the cached results, even if these are empty, otherwise it will continue execution, save the incoming results into the cache, and return them as normal.

 ## Laravel Octane compatibility